 Meanwhile, back in the United States, Mr. Armstrong had died.
 The leadership that took over Ambassador College discontinued with Mr. Armstrong’s mission and soon the college was no longer in operation and participation in Archaeological digs in Israel discontinued.

 Mr. Gerald Flurry, a former student of Ambassador College, decided that the mission and vision of Mr. Armstrong had to continue.
-He eventually opened a small liberal arts college based in Edmond, Oklahoma in 2001.
-Named Herbert W. Armstrong College, Mr. Flurry desired to fulfill the same philanthropic and service orientated goals that Mr. Armstrong strived for with Ambassador.
+He eventually opened a small liberal arts college based in Edmond, Okla. in 2001.
+Mr. Flurry intended the college, which he named Herbert W. Armstrong College, to fulfill the same philanthropic and service orientated goals that Mr. Armstrong strived for with Ambassador.

 The following year, Herbert W. Armstrong College offered its support to Dr. Mazar’s work, sending a handful of students to assist with the continuing excavations.

 Dr. Mazar still remembered the close relationship between her grandfather and Mr. Armstrong.
 “Without the support of Mr. Armstrong and the Ambassadors, the Temple Mount Excavations would have never become, as it did, the most important and largest excavations in Israel at that time,” she said.
 Dr. Mazar easily recognized the roots of Herbert W. Armstrong college, stating she was “excited to have the Ambassadors back with us.”

 Since that time, Herbert W. Armstrong College has participated in several phases of Dr. Mazar’s excavations in Jerusalem, helping to make a string of remarkable discoveries.